fico7489/laravel-eloquent-join/README.md

 # Laravel Eloquent Join

-This package introduces the join capability for sorting and filtering on eloquent relations.
+This package introduces the join magic for eloquent models and relations.

-## Eloquent Problems
+## Introduction

+Eloquent is a powerful ORM but its join capabilities are very poor.

+#### First Eloquent Problem (sorting)

-You can't perform sorting on the relationship field without manually joining related table which is very awkward.
+With laravel you can't perform sorting of the relationship fields without manually joining related table which is very awkward.
 Let me give you a few reasons why.
-If you have a table with posts and related categories your code might look like this:
+If you have a table with **posts** and related **categories** your code might look like this:

 ```
 $posts = Post::select('posts.*')